EXCLUSIVE-Big four auditors face investor calls for tougher climate scrutiny

 "Auditors are one of the key lines of defence against the risks of capital misallocation, stranded assets and corporate failure," Edward Mason, head of responsible investment for the Church Commissioners for England, said.

-For Lara Blecher, of Britain's Local Authority Pension Fund Forum, which signed the letter, audits are still not taking adequate account of climate risk.
+For Lara Blecher, speaking on behalf of Britain's Local Authority Pension Fund Forum, which signed the letter, audits are still not taking adequate account of climate risk.

 "It doesn't bode well if we as investors don't have accurate information on which to act," Blecher said.